 Some of the larger full-service marketing consultancies have a department dedicated to PR (just as they may have a design and/or advertising department).
 Opportunities for PR professionals in full-service marketing agencies require account executives to work closely with other departments to deliver integrated marketing campaigns to their clients, as well as developing their knowledge of other elements of marketing.

 Opportunities also exist within in-house PR departments, working exclusively for that particular organisation.
-In-house PR professionals may deal with the entire organisation's PR and communication matters or work cooperatively with PR consultancies on certain projects.
+As an in-house PR professional you may deal with the entire organisation's PR and communication matters, or work cooperatively with PR consultancies on certain projects.

-In-house positions often require previous experience in PR and you will be expected to acquire specialist knowledge about the organisation and the market in which it operates.
+In-house positions often require previous experience in PR and you'll be expected to acquire specialist knowledge about the organisation and the market in which it operates.